7 Expressions [expr]

 Similarly, let the notation cq12 stand for the “union” of cq1 and cq2; that is, if cq1 or cq2 is const, then cq12 is const.

-• If E2 is an overload set, the expression shall be the (possibly-parenthesized) left-hand operand of a member function call ([expr.call]), and function overload resolution ([over.match]) is used to select the function to which E2 refers.
+• If E2 denotes an overload set, the expression shall be the (possibly-parenthesized) left-hand operand of a member function call ([expr.call]), and function overload resolution ([over.match]) is used to select the function to which E2 refers.

 The type of E1.E2 is the type of E2 and E1.E2 refers to the function referred to by E2.